UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     - **Virtual network** – This is the virtual network you would like the scale set to be connected to.

-    - **Public IP address per instance** – Add a public IP address to each instance in the scale set.
+    - **Subnet** – This is a subnet within the selected virtual network.

     ![BASICS page](images/azs-browser-create-scale-set.png)